 Oceans have absorbed at least 90 percent of the excess heat generated by recent climate changes.
 They also take up carbon dioxide humans generate as plants photosynthesize, animals make shells, and carbon dioxide dissolves in seawater.

 While this uptake of heat and carbon has buffered the planet from more severe climate change, oceans are paying a steep price.
-How so?
 Water temperatures, marine heat waves, and sea levels are rising.
-More carbon dioxide in seawater makes the ocean more acidic and less hospitable for shellfish to build shells or coral to build their skeletons.
-Oxygen levels in ocean water have already declined somewhat.
+Increased carbon dioxide makes the ocean more acidic.
+This makes it more difficult for shellfish to build shells and for coral to build their skeletons.
+Warmer temperatures result in less oxygen dissolve in the water This makes the ocean less able to support animal life, leading to lower productivity. t Oxygen levels in ocean water have already declined somewhat.
 In the future, biomass production through photosynthesis may also drop, destabilizing the base of the food chain.
 What’s more, with fewer organisms alive, fewer would die and sink into the deep ocean, carrying their carbon with them.

-- Protect and Restore Ecosystems.
-Protecting ecosystems—including mangroves, salt marshes, and seagrass meadows—supports ongoing photosynthesis and carbon storage.
+Protecting ecosystems—including mangroves, salt marshes, macroalgae, and seagrass meadows—supports ongoing photosynthesis and carbon storage.
 Because these “blue carbon” ecosystems have been lost or degraded in many places, restoration also has a vital role to play.

-- Shift Agriculture Practices.
-Along coasts and in the open ocean, select regenerative practices may augment natural carbon sequestration from seaweed and kelp, while growing fiber and food from the sea.
+Along coasts and in the open ocean, select practices may augment natural carbon sequestration from seaweed and kelp, while growing fiber and food from the sea.

 Oceans will continue to be on the frontlines of climate change, as will people who live near them.
-Solutions focused on coastal and marine sinks can provide additional benefits from storm protection to healthy fisheries.
-It’s impossible to separate blue and green, land and sea.
-They, and we, are fundamentally intertwined.
+Solutions focused on coastal and marine sinks can provide additional benefits, from storm protection to healthy fisheries.